osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 - Data selection: Select Modbus TCP items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

-For more details, see [OSIsoft Adapter for Modbus TCP data source configuration](xref:OSIsoftAdapterForModbusTCPDataSourceConfiguration) and [OSIsoft Adapter for Modbus TCP data selection configuration](xref:OSIsoftAdapterForModbusTCPDataSelectionConfiguration).
+For more details, see [PI Adapter for Modbus TCP data source configuration](xref:PIAdapterForModbusTCPDataSourceConfiguration) and [PI Adapter for Modbus TCP data selection configuration](xref:PIAdapterForModbusTCPDataSelectionConfiguration).

 ## Connection